Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Theoretical extensions

-Given the established convergence of the numerator $L_\un f(x)$ to $\sL_p f(x)$ in Sections \ref{sec:un-GL-fast}-\ref{sec:un-GL-slow}, the main idea here is to handle the denominator $D(x)$, which turns out to approximate $1$, and then we can prove the convergence rate of $L_\rw$ to the same limiting operator.
+Based on the proof in Section \ref{sec:un-GL-fast}, the main idea here is to handle the denominator $D(x)$, which turns out to approximate $1$.
+As a result, we can prove the convergence of $L_\rw$ to the same limiting operator as $L_\un$ and at the same rate.